Oregon Coast – 3 Days in Cannon Beach

-Approximately 90 minutes south from Cannon Beach, it's worth the drive alone, with several lookout points to pull over and enjoy the coast.
+Approximately 90 minutes south of Cannon Beach, it’s worth the drive alone, with several lookout points to pull over and enjoy the coast.
 Home to the original Pelican Brewery as well.
 One of our favorite reasons to head this way is for Cape Lookout State Park, actually in Netarts Bay.
-Really fun hiking spot, also boasting yurts, cabins and tent camping.
+Really fun hiking spot, also boasting yurts, cabins, and tent camping.

 The seafood restaurant we visit in Netarts Bay is the Schooner Restaurant & Lounge.
-Supporting local farmers, fisherman and foragers - this is a must stop.
+Supporting local farmers, fishermen, and foragers – is a must-stop.

 City of Astoria

-With historic victorian homes, settled on the hillside overlooking the ocean, Astoria is a must see.
-A fishing village, historic museums and walkable eateries and pubs, there is an entire afternoon to be spent here.
+With historic victorian homes, settled on the hillside overlooking the ocean, Astoria is a must-see.
+With a fishing village, historic museums, and walkable eateries and pubs, there is an entire afternoon to be spent here.
 If you have kids, the Goonies Tour* is a fun activity as well.

-*Insider Tip: The Walsh family home is currently occupied by a family that isn't so keen on visitors outside.
-You could once walk up the gravel drive and take pictures, now you are limited the bottom of the hill with little visibility.
+*Insider Tip: The Walsh family home is currently occupied by a family that isn’t so keen on visitors outside.
+You could once walk up the gravel drive and take pictures, now you have a limited view the bottom of the hill with little visibility.
 However, there is a Super One Foods grocery store at the bottom of the hill, near the main street (you passed it before you headed up to the house).
-From this parking lot you can see the Walsh Family home, Data's nearby blue home too.
+From this parking lot, you can see the Walsh Family home and Data’s nearby blue home too.
 Seasonally, if trees are overgrown the visibility can be difficult as well.